TeamNexile/jk-workshop-docs/getting-started/guidelines.md

 ### Polished levels

 Level design in Jump King is a delicate balance between fairness and hardness.
-These guidelines are not only made to prevent unfair and impossible levels but to respect Nexile's original ideas on level design. <u>Nexile won't endorse polished levels that won't follow their guidelines.</u>
+These guidelines are not only made to prevent unfair and impossible levels but to respect Nexile's original ideas on level design. <u>Nexile is unlikely to endorse polished levels that do not follow their guidelines.</u>

 {% include rules/levels.md %}